AnyBody-Research-Group/AnyPyTools/docs/install_guide.md

 ### The easy way

-The easiest way to install AnyPyTools on windows is through the Anaconda Python Distribution and the conda package manager.
+The easiest way to install AnyPyTools on Windows (along with all dependencies) is through the Anaconda Python Distribution and the conda package manager.

 Install AnyPyTools with the following command: